Green Products (product initiatives)

 European REACH regulations are comprehensive regulations on the management of chemical substances covering registration, evaluation, authorization, and restrictions when using any chemical substances, whether existing or new.
 The regulations apply to chemical substances included not only in chemical goods, but also various articles (e.g., devices and molded items).
 Since coming into effect in 2007, they have been put into force in a phased manner.

-Konica Minolta has been systematically registering substances that only have preliminary registration as chemical goods in order to comply with the regulations.
-With respect to articles, the company carefully monitors the authorization candidate substances (substances of very high concern) that are periodically added and investigates matters concerning their use as part of the Group’s green procurement surveys.
-The Group then takes steps as needed with articles containing more than 0.1% of a substance.
+Konica Minolta systematically registered substances that only have preliminary registration as chemical goods in order to comply with the regulations.
+Then, it completed registration by the end of the registration period on May 31, 2018.
+With respect to articles, the company carefully monitors the authorization candidate substances (substances of very high concern [SVHC]) that are periodically added and investigates matters concerning their use as part of the Group’s green procurement surveys.
+The Group properly manages information for articles containing more than 0.1% of a substance and is preparing for database registration of SVHC content information, starting in January 2021.

 - REACH regulations: Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals